 Home Depot’s fun funds are typically used to pay for lunches or dinners for all associates.
 Sovran believes that adding this fun dimension helps to create community and spread the message to other stores as well.

-Sovran says being able to complete projects and showcase results has increased awareness and buy-in throughout the company.
-“Seeing the amount of buy-in that our team has been able to drive, seeing our senior leadership engaged and champion these programs is amazing,” she says.
+Sovran says being able to complete projects and showcase results has increased awareness and commitment throughout the company.
+“Seeing the amount of commitment that our team has been able to drive, seeing our senior leadership engaged and champion these programs is amazing,” she says.
 “The award helped to reinforce that we're on the right track and that all the efforts of trying to innovate and change the way we're doing things are paying off.

 “Showing that there are benefits not just from a financial perspective but also from an environmental perspective, from an associate and a customer perspective helps us bring all these components together,” says Sovran.
 “Ultimately, we're trying to make our stores the best place possible to work and to shop.”

 To achieve a noticeable impact from an energy management strategy requires engagement at all levels of a company, says Lesley Sovran, senior manager, Field Support and Energy Solutions for Home Depot Canada.
 “Everyone's really busy trying to hit the finish line, but rallying the team so that no one operates in a silo is important.”